aptech/docs/docs/CR-indcv.rst

 Format
 ----------------
 .. function:: indcv(what, where)

-    :param what: Nx1 character vector which contains the elements to be found in vector where.
+    :param what:
-    :type what: TODO
+    :type what: Nx1 character vector which contains the elements to be found in vector where

-    :param where: Mx1 character vector to be searched for matches to the elements of what.
+    :param where:
-    :type where: TODO
+    :type where: Mx1 character vector to be searched for matches to the elements of what

     :returns: z (*TODO*), Nx1 vector of integers containing the indices of the corresponding element of what in  where.